nisanthchunduru/nisanthchunduru.github.io/content/library.md

 ## Books I like

-Inspired by colleagues, I began to prefer books over blogposts, tutorials and other semi-structured content to learn new things.
-The following is a list of some wonderful books that have been recommended to me by colleagues and friends in the past two years.
+Following advice I received from a colleague at the beginning of my career, I began to prefer books over semi-structured content like blogposts, tutorials etc. to learn new things.
+The following is a list of some wonderful books that I like or that have been recommended to me by others in the last few years.

+### Ruby / Ruby on Rails

+- Programming Ruby, also known as "The Pickaxe book"
+- The Rails 3 Way
+- The RSpec Book

+### Design

+- Designing Web Applications (by Nathan Barry)

+### JavaScript

+- JavaScript: The Good Parts
+- Building Single Page Web Apps with Backbone.js

+### Computer Science

+- Structure and Interpretation of Computer Programs

+### Programming Languages & Compilers

+- Ruby Under a Microscope

 ### Productivity